 Subdirectory file contains module LunManager for finding, opening and closing free logical units in Fortran.
-AWDP uses only routines get\lun and free\lun for opening and closing of a logical unit, respectively.
+AWDP uses only routines get_lun and free_lun for opening and closing of a logical unit, respectively.

-Subdirectory num contains module numerics for handling missing values, for instance in the BUFR library.
-This module is needed by module DateTimeMod and is used in the test program test\modules.
+Subdirectory num contains module numerics for defining data types and handling missing values, for instance in the BUFR library.
+This module is needed by many other modules.

-Subdirectory pfs contains module pfs\ascat for opening, reading and closing of files in PFS format.
+Subdirectory pfs contains module pfs_ascat for opening, reading and closing of files in PFS format.